Frank Sinatra: 1942–1945: Onset of Sinatramania and role in World War II

 By May 1941, Sinatra topped the male singer polls in Billboard and DownBeat magazines.
-His appeal to bobby soxers, as teenage girls of that time were called, revealed a new audience for popular music, which had previously been recorded mainly for adults.
-The phenomenon became officially known as "Sinatramania" after his "legendary opening" at the Paramount Theatre in New York on December 30, 1942.
+His appeal to bobby soxers, a subculture of teenage girls, revealed a new audience for popular music, which had previously been recorded mainly for adults.
+The phenomenon became known as "Sinatramania" after his opening at the Paramount Theatre in New York on December 30, 1942.

 According to Nancy Sinatra, Jack Benny later said, "I thought the goddamned building was going to cave in.
 I never heard such a commotion ...
 All this for a fellow I never heard of."
 Sinatra performed for four weeks at the theatre, his act following the Benny Goodman orchestra, after which his contract was renewed for another four weeks by Bob Weitman due to his popularity.
 Sinatra became known as "Swoonatra" or "The Voice", and his fans "Sinatratics".
 They organized meetings and sent masses of letters of adoration, and within a few weeks of the show, some 1,000 Sinatra fan clubs had been reported across the US.

 Sinatra's publicist, George Evans, encouraged interviews and photographs with fans and was the man responsible for depicting Sinatra as a vulnerable, shy, Italian–American with a rough childhood who made good.
 When Sinatra returned to the Paramount in October 1944, only 250 persons left the first show, and 35,000 fans left outside caused a near riot, known as the Columbus Day Riot, outside the venue because they were not allowed in.
-Such was the bobby-soxer devotion to Sinatra that they were known to write his song titles on their clothing, bribe hotel maids for an opportunity to touch his bed, and steal clothing Sinatra was wearing, most commonly his bow tie.
+Such was the bobby-soxer devotion to Sinatra that they were known to write his song titles on their clothing, bribe hotel maids for an opportunity to touch his bed, and steal clothing Sinatra was wearing.

 Sinatra signed with Columbia Records as a solo artist on June 1, 1943, during the 1942–44 musicians' strike.
 Columbia Records re-released Harry James and Sinatra's August 1939 version of "All or Nothing at All", which reached number 2 on June 2 and was on the best-selling list for 18 weeks.
 Sinatra initially had great success, and performed on the radio on Your Hit Parade from February 1943 until December 1944, and on stage.